emfeltham/LeidenClustering.jl/README.md

 * **Simple refinement** (`use_true_leiden=false`) only ensures communities are connected — effectively Louvain with a connectivity fix.
 * **True refinement** (`use_true_leiden=true`) runs intra-community local moving to split communities into *well-connected* subcommunities before aggregation, following Traag et al. (2019).

+## State of development

+- This package is new and unregistered
+- See the tests for details on accuracy
+- Tests features benchmarking against the R/igraph implementation using simulated graphs  ("_summary_combined.csv") -- the results indicate that this package identifies communities correctly.

 ## References